-In this stressful age, the subject of yoga retreats as "vacation" comes up often.
-People ask, are they a good option for a mother-daughter getaway?
+In this stressful age, the subject of yoga retreats as “vacation” comes up often.
+Travelers may ask, are they a good option for a parent-child or three generation getaway?

-The answer is yes, if all participants are equally interested in connecting over the same activities.
+The answer is yes, if all participants are interested in connecting over the same activities.
+Family members should also share an appreciation for the contemplative aspects of yoga, like meditation, numerology (read more) and other spiritual practices.

-Are they a good way to see the world?
+Are yoga retreats a good way to see the world?

-Here is a sampling of domestic and international retreat options for yogis who consider themselves travelers first.
+Here is a sampling of domestic and international retreats that emphasize local culture, for yogis who consider themselves travelers first.

 In the studio where I practice, several of the professional instructors are involved in either leading or providing instruction on getaway yoga vacations.
 James Murphy, director of the Iyengar Yoga Association of Greater New York and a gifted teacher, is one of them.

-His Experience Bali: Experience Iyengar Yoga will spend March 9-25, 2015 in Bali, Indonesia, an island he's visited annually for 25 years, where he has "a strong connection and love for the people and can give participants something that they really wouldn't get otherwise."
+His Experience Bali: Experience Iyengar Yoga spends two weeks in late February or March each year in Bali, Indonesia, an island he’s visited annually for more than 25 years, where he has “a strong connection and love for the people and can give participants something that they really wouldn’t get otherwise.”

 His trip, organized through Yoga Out There, welcomes yoga practitioners of all abilities and ages to join two classes daily as part of an introduction to the unique Balinese culture.

-From the clove farms of Munduk, participants head to a north coast beach for snorkeling, then to the rice plantations of Ubud for the last eight days."It's a cultural immersion into the world of the Balinese with yoga every day, to both prepare and recover from the day's activities," James says.
-A local guide accompanies the group; land only rates that include all programs, hotel and most meals are $3,200 per person based on double occupancy.
+From the clove farms of Munduk, participants head to a north coast beach for snorkeling, then to the rice plantations of Ubud for the last eight days.”It’s a cultural immersion into the world of the Balinese with yoga every day, to both prepare and recover from the day’s activities,” James says.
+A local guide accompanies the group; land only rates include all programs, hotel and most meals.

 Find a Yoga Retreat and Meet Your Teacher

-The beautifully rustic Feathered Pipe Ranch near Helena, Montana in the Rockies, runs in-house and international retreats.
-On its 40th anniversary, it claims to be one of the oldest centers for "conscious living" in the country.
-Throughout the year, multiday retreats in different forms of yoga, ayurvedic wellness and philosophy are led by visiting instructors.
-Feathered Pipe's international yoga program offers Power of Yoga: The Feminine Force March 14-21, 2015 at the Haramara Retreat, Mexico.
-Pricing for the weeklong program begins at $2395 per person in double occupancy, including seven nights' accommodation, meals, two yoga classes and meditation daily, and Mexico hotel taxes.
+The beautifully rustic Feathered Pipe Ranch near Helena, Montana in the Rockies, runs in-house and some international retreats.
+After 43 years, it claims to be one of the oldest centers for conscious living in the country.
+Multiday retreats in different forms of yoga, ayurvedic wellness and philosophy are led by visiting instructors all year, with more frequent programs in summer.

 Yoga Abroad – Traveling Inward with Your Practice